topo-gps/ios-manual/en/waypoint_remove.rst

 If you have enabled :ref:`iCloud synchronization of waypoints <ss-routes-synchronize-icloud>` the waypoint will also be removed from iCloud and from all devices that are synchronized with the same iCloud account.

-It is also possible to remove waypoints from the :ref:`waypoints screen <ss-waypoint-load>`.
-Press ‘Select’ and :ref:`select <ss-routes-select>` the waypoints that need to be removed.
+It is also possible to remove multiple waypoints from the :ref:`waypoints screen <ss-waypoint-load>`.
+Press 'More > Select’ and :ref:`select <ss-waypoints-select>` the waypoints that need to be removed.
 Next press the trash icon on the bottom of the screen and confirm the removal.

+If you only want to :ref:`remove a waypoint from the map (and not from the device) <ss-waypoint-unload>` you have to tap 'Remove from map' in the waypoint details screen.